741 Colonel Ledyard Highway

 the past, and that they demonstrated how to use the Narcan.
 She stated it would be great

-if Ledge Light Health District could be at the Farmers Market at least once during the
+if Ledge Light Health District could be at the Farmers Market at least once during this

 summer, noting they could reach a lot of people there.
 She stated that she would mention